anijitsao/simple-data-structures-javascript/Others/Basic-React-Redux-Thunk-example/README.md

 2. Simple counter example added.
 3. Data fetching *both* using **Thunks** and *not using* **thunk** is implemented.
+4. Sample backend APIs are taken from [JSON Placeholder](https://jsonplaceholder.typicode.com/).
+5. To invoke the backend API endpoints [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) of [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) is used.

-4. No extra setup is required as it is using online editor [Stackblitz](https://stackblitz.com).
+6. No extra setup is required as it is using online editor [Stackblitz](https://stackblitz.com).